codewithmide/30-Days-Solana-Developer-Bootcamp/README.md

-# Welcome to the 30-Day Solana Developer Bootcamp
+# The 30-Day Solana Developer Bootcamp

-This bootcamp will equip you with the skills to build decentralized applications (dApps) on the Solana blockchain.
-Over the next 30 days, you'll gain a strong foundation in Solana's core concepts and client-side development.
+This bootcamp will equip Soll with the skills to build decentralized applications (dApps) on the Solana blockchain.
+Over the next 30 days, I'll be gaining a strong foundation in Solana's core concepts and client-side development.

-## What you'll learn
+## What I'll learn

 - **Solana Fundamentals**: Deep dive into the architecture, functionalities, and advantages of Solana.
 - **Building dApps**: Explore on-chain vs. off-chain functionalities, tokenization on Solana, and dApp design patterns.